 It’s not often that a horror film gets nominated for any kind of Academy Award let alone for Best Picture with 1973’s The Exorcist being the most notable.
 But in 2017, actor and comedian Jordan Peele really impressed critics and audiences alike with his psychological horror film Get Out.
 The film which starred Daniel Kaluuya and Allison Williams, dared to tackle race relations when a black man discovers surprising secrets of his white girlfriend’s family’s side business.

-Actor Yul Brynner first performed on Broadway in a role in Shakespeare’s Twelth Night in 1941.
+Brynner first performed on Broadway in a role in Shakespeare’s Twelth Night in 1941.
 Three years later he appeared in Lute Song with Mary Martin.
-In 1951, it was Martin who encouraged Brynner to audition for Rodgers and Hammerstein’s musical, The King and I where he starred as King Mongkut alongside Gertrude Lawrence for 4,625 performances.
+In 1951, it was Martin who encouraged Brynner to audition for Rodgers and Hammerstein’s musical, The King and I where he starred alongside Gertrude Lawrence for 4,625 performances.
 He won his first Tony for that role.

-Brynner later appeared in the 1956 film version in which he starred with Deborah Kerr (and won an Oscar).
+Brynner later appeared in the 1956 film version in which he starred with Deborah Kerr.
+He won the Oscar for Best Actor for that one.
 In 1972, CBS began airing the short-lived sitcom, Anna and the King in which Brynner starred once again in the king role, this time with Samantha Eggar.

-Five years later, he reprised the role back on Broadway for a revival and again in 1979 for a London production and then one more time on this day in 1985 where he won yet another Tony.
+Five years later, Brynner was back on Broadway reprising his role for a revival and again in 1979 for a London production of the show and yet one more time on this day in 1985 where he won yet another Tony.

-Sadly, Brynner passed away a little over seven months after his last stage performance on October 10, 1985.
+Sadly, Brynner passed away on October 10, 1985.
+It was a little over seven months after his last stage performance as the king.

 On October 16, 1919, Adolf Hitler first spoke to The German Worker’s Party (DAP) which supported national socialism.
 Praised for his speaking talent, Hitler became the chief of propaganda for the party.
 His Hofbräuhaus speech given on this day in 1920 led to the name change the “National Socialist German Workers’ Party” or Nazi Party.
 It was then that the party officially announced that persons of “pure Aryan descent” could become members and their spouses had to be “racially pure” as well.